Bikers in the Buff!

 · The BGL Group was established in 1992, and has grown to be the UK’s third largest personal lines insurance intermediary, through a combination of organic growth and a series of major strategic acquisitions.

-The BGL Group now arranges and administers insurance for around 1,200,000 customers and has contact centre operations in Peterborough, Coventry, Sunderland and Cape Town, South Africa.
-It currently employs 2255 people and its head office is in Peterborough.
+· The BGL Group now arranges and administers insurance for around 2.3 million customers with more than £600million GWP.
+It has contact centre operations in Peterborough, Coventry, Sunderland, Peterlee and Cape Town, South Africa.
+It currently employs over 2000 people and its head office is in Peterborough.

-In June 2004 and again in June 2006, independent brand tracking research identified Bennetts as the UK’s number one brand for motorcycle insurance.
+· In April 2009 independent brand tracking research identified Bennetts as the UK’s number one brand for motorcycle insurance.

 · In June 2007, Bennetts became official series sponsor of the World Superbike Championship for the remainder of the 2007 championship and for the whole of the 2008 championship.

-· Bennetts became personal sponsor of current World Superbike Championship leader James Toseland in July 2007.
+· Bennetts is personal sponsor of Moto GP contender and former World Superbike Champion James Toseland since July 2007.